 Small Cap Mutual Funds

 Small cap equity mutual funds invest in companies that rank below 250 in terms of market capitalisation.
-Since 2018, all stocks are indexed descending on market capitalisation.
-Small-cap funds have to invest at least 65% of their corpus in small cap stocks.
-View More
+Since 2018, all stocks in this index according to their market capitalisation.
+Small-cap funds have to invest at least 65% of their corpus in Small Cap stocks.

 They invest in small revenue companies that have a market capitalisation of less than 5000 crore rupees.
 The funds are volatile in nature, but the small revenue companies they invest in have high growth prospects in the long term.
 You have to bear in mind that these companies are generally not diversified and they focus on a single line of business.